-Now in its 16th year, Art Projects brings together 19 international projects, curated solo shows and group exhibitions, the section is located on Gallery Level 1.
-Pryle Behrman, art critic and member of the Art Projects Selection Committee, introduces this section for London Art Fair 2020.
+The 16th edition of Art Projects brought together 19 international projects, curated solo shows and group exhibitions.
+Pryle Behrman, art critic and member of the Art Projects Selection Committee, introduced this section for London Art Fair 2020.
 Presenting works that reflect on the dominant social, political and personal issues affecting artist’s around the world in this year’s Art Projects section, along side the Screening Room.

-Hosted as part of Art Projects, the Screening Room is an accompanying programme of collaborative video and new media initiatives.
-Playtime, curated by Pryle Behrman, explores the increasing commodification in our society and how this encroaches on our leisure time.
+Hosted as part of Art Projects, the Screening Room was an accompanying programme of collaborative video and new media initiatives.
+Playtime, curated by Pryle Behrman, explored the increasing commodification in our society and how this encroaches on our leisure time.

-Cork Printmakers will exhibit work by a diverse group of artists, many of whom draw upon the cultural history which has shaped the Irish landscape.
+Cork Printmakers exhibited work by a diverse group of artists, drawing upon the cultural history which has shaped the Irish landscape.
 Highlights include Catherine Hehir and Noelle Noonan’s new series Brides of Print with mysterious signifiers.
-Robyn Litchfield at Nunnery Gallery employs landscape painting to reflect on her own cultural heritage, drawing on archival material and personal documents relating to the early exploration and colonisation of her native country New Zealand.
-Meanwhile at ED CROSS FINE ART, Peruvian artist Cesar Cornejo’s installation proposes a new kind of monument which reflects the social reality of those living in shanty towns in Latin America.
+Robyn Litchfield at Nunnery Gallery employed landscape painting to reflect on her own cultural heritage, drawing on archival material and personal documents relating to the early exploration and colonisation of her native country New Zealand.
+Meanwhile at ED CROSS FINE ART, Peruvian artist Cesar Cornejo’s installation proposed a new kind of monument which reflected the social reality of those living in shanty towns in Latin America.

-A number of exhibitors are showcasing artists who incorporate mathematical and technological ideas into their practice.
-DAM Gallery will exhibit code-based art by a range of early pioneers and middle-generation digital artists, including Frieder Nake’s plotter drawings produced by an algorithm trained to draw lines at random, questioning the ‘clean’ digital aesthetic that dominates the world of technology.
-In contrast, Eagle Gallery / EMH Arts are presenting a more recent form of systems-based art with the work of Natalie Dower, a friend and colleague of many of the original British constructivist and systems painters of the 1950s and 60s.
-Her paintings and three-dimensional works, rooted in mathematical geometry, codes of proportion and colour theory, will be shown in counterpoint with works on paper by six contemporary artists responding to her work.
-Meanwhile Nadav Drukker at Knight Webb Gallery will create unusual vessels in clay to communicate his research into theoretical physics to a wider audience.
+A number of exhibitors showcased artists who incorporate mathematical and technological ideas into their practice.
+DAM Gallery exhibited code-based art by a range of early pioneers and middle-generation digital artists, including Frieder Nake’s plotter drawings produced by an algorithm trained to draw lines at random, questioning the ‘clean’ digital aesthetic that dominates the world of technology.
+In contrast, Eagle Gallery / EMH Arts presented a more recent form of systems-based art with the work of Natalie Dower, a friend and colleague of many of the original British constructivist and systems painters of the 1950s and 60s.
+Her paintings and three-dimensional works, rooted in mathematical geometry, codes of proportion and colour theory, were shown in counterpoint with works on paper by six contemporary artists responding to her work.
+Meanwhile Nadav Drukker at Knight Webb Gallery created unusual vessels in clay to communicate his research into theoretical physics to a wider audience.

-White Conduit Projects will present a group exhibition that draws upon our anthropomorphic relationship with “things”, featuring brooches, paper sculptures, and ‘shoulder sculptures’ by artists Dunhill and O’Brien, which will be worn by staff members during London Art Fair.
-Textiles are also featured in Tamar Dresdner Art Projects ’ installation of hanging embroidered objects by Israeli artist Batia Shani, which addresses the global refugee crisis.
+White Conduit Projects presented a group exhibition drawing upon our anthropomorphic relationship with “things”, featuring brooches, paper sculptures, and ‘shoulder sculptures’ by artists Dunhill and O’Brien, which will be worn by staff members during London Art Fair.
+Textiles were also featured in Tamar Dresdner Art Projects ’ installation of hanging embroidered objects by Israeli artist Batia Shani, which addressed the global refugee crisis.